What is Consent?

 - Negotiate the withdrawal of sexual assault charges.

-Section 61HA of the NSW Crimes Act defines consent as when a person ‘freely and voluntarily agrees to the sexual intercourse’.
+Section 61HA (now superseded by section 61HE) of the NSW Crimes Act defines consent as when a person ‘freely and voluntarily agrees to the sexual intercourse’.

 To establish that ‘sexual intercourse without consent’ occurred, the prosecution must prove two things beyond reasonable doubt:

 1. That the other person did not consent, and

 2. That you knew or were reckless as to whether the other person was consenting.